grace-notes/website/contents/topics/widows-mite.md

 title: "Widow's Mite"
 pdf: "widowsmite.pdf"
 description: "an essay on Christian giving and support of Christian work, based on the Bible narrative of this story."
+subtitle: An Essay on Christian Giving
+author: James Matheny
 template: topic.jade
 ---

-**Widow’s Mite**

-The Widow’s Mite

-The Widow’s Mite

-An Essay on Christian Giving

 Mark 12:38-44; 13:1,2

-by James Matheny

 *©1996 Jay & Associates, Publishers, http://www.bible.org.
 Anyone is
 free to reproduce this material and distribute it, but it may not be sold under any circumstances whatsoever without the author’s consent.*

-They Devour Widow’s Houses
+## They Devour Widow’s Houses

 There are any number of ways to take the life savings and/or money for daily living from the old, the gullible, or those who are zealous